Programs of Study

 Bringing together nearly 100 faculty members with wide-ranging expertise, the School of Global Studies and Languages is home to interdisciplinary scholarship, multilingual perspectives, and cross-cultural dialogues.

-We excel at language education, ranking in the top ten among North American universities for producing graduates with degrees in five different languages.
+We excel at language education, ranking in the top ten among North American universities for degrees conferred in five different languages.

 The UO ranks #2 nationwide in Gilman Scholarships, supporting study abroad opportunities.
-We have 48 Fulbright US Student Program Grantees in past decade, and more than 1,000 Ducks have served with the Peace Corps since 1961.
+We have 48 Fulbright U.S. Student Program Grantees in the past decade, and more than 1,000 Ducks have served with the Peace Corps since 1961.

 Academic Resources